 One of the easiest and most cost-effective ways to get started with sustainable investing is by opening an account with one of Canada’s top robo-advisors and investing in their SRI portfolios.

-ModernAdvisor was the first to offer an SRI portfolio, but now clients at Wealthsimple and Questwealth can also invest responsibly with a customized portfolio.
+ModernAdvisor was the first to offer an SRI portfolio, but now clients at Wealthsimple Black and Questwealth can also invest responsibly with a customized portfolio.
 Wealthsimple is also the only robo-advisor to offer a Halal investing portfolio, which only invests in companies and investments that comply with Islamic law.
 If that’s not enticing enough, Wealthsimple is offering an exclusive welcome offer for Young and Thrifty readers.
 Open and fund a new Wealthsimple Invest account with $1000 within 45 days, and you’ll get a $75 cash bonus deposited into your account.
 That alone is a reason to sign up!

 SRI options are offered alongside their conventional investment portfolios for the same management fee, although the cost to hold the underlying ETFs will typically cost more for the SRI portfolio.